-During my sophomore year of college, I was going through a very unsettling time.
-I didn’t really understand why at the time, but I was overwhelmed with fear.
-There was fear of the future, feeling unsettled, not knowing what I was supposed to do with my life.
-I felt like I had gone from a way too confident young man to that feeling of total loss of confidence and fear about the future.
-During that time, I became fearful that I might commit the unforgivable sin, even though I didn’t know what that was.
+During my sophomore year of college, I went through a season where I was completely overwhelmed with fear.
+I struggled with fear of the future and just a general unsettled feeling of not knowing what I was supposed to do with my life.
+I felt as though I had gone from being a much too confident young man to experiencing total self-doubt and uncertainty about which direction to take.
+During that time, my fear even impacted my faith.
+I became so afraid that I might commit an unforgivable sin, even though I didn’t know what that would be.
 It was not a happy time.

 Then one day, I came to this passage, Romans 7:14.
 It was like the Words of God jumped off the page.
-It was so incredibly encouraging to see that this great man of faith, the Apostle Paul, was confessing his struggle with sin, even late in life.
-After all those years of growing in Jesus Christ, Paul is confessing, “Look.
-I know what I’m supposed to do.
-I know what I’d like to do, but I’m failing.
-I’m struggling in that.”
-I can’t tell you what a difference it made for me.
+It was so incredibly encouraging to see this great man of faith, the Apostle Paul, confess his struggle with sin, even late in life.
+After all those years of walking with Jesus Christ, Paul shared his own struggles: I know what I’m supposed to do.
+I know what I’d like to do, but I keep failing.
 I read the passage over and over.
-It gave me strength and encouragement in learning that the more we grow in Christ, the more we are aware of our sinfulness.
+I can’t tell you what strength and encouragement it gave me to learn that the more we grow in Christ, the more we are aware of our sinfulness.
 It also helped me realize that the further we are from Christ, the less we’re aware of our sinfulness.
 It finally made sense to me!
-Boy, did that relieve me.
-I realized I wasn’t regressing in my relationship with Christ, but growing closer to Him!
+I realized that recognizing my own weaknesses and sinfulness wasn’t regressing in my relationship with Christ, but growing closer to Him!